 Call for Collaboration

-The Mériscope invites universities and other research institutions to collaborate with us in order to conduct research projects in marine biology and environmental sciences.
+The Mériscope invites NGOs, universities and government agencies to collaborate with us in order to conduct research projects in marine biology and environmental sciences.

 We are now working on a project for a permanent facility, including a research lab and an innovative interpretation centre.

-Bioaccumulation and biological effects of PBDEs and priority emerging flame retardants in minke whales from the St. Lawrence Estuary (2018-2020); in collaboration with Dr. Jonathan Verreault (Université du Québec à Montréal, UQAM), Dr. David Janz (University of Saskatchewan), Dr. Magali Houde (Environment Canada), and Dr. Véronique Lesage (Dept. of Fisheries and Oceans Canada).
+Bioaccumulation and biological effects of PBDEs and priority emerging flame retardants in minke whales from the St. Lawrence estuary (2015-2021); in collaboration with Dr. Jonathan Verreault (Université du Québec à Montréal, UQAM), Dr. David Janz (University of Saskatchewan) and Dr. Magali Houde (Environment Canada).
 Read more …

 - 2014-2018: Bioaccumulation and biological effects of PBDEs and priority emerging flame retardants in minke whales and belugas from the St. Lawrence Estuary.
 Antoine Simond, Ph.D. project, Université du Québec à Montréal (UQÀM).